 If you want to round out this meal try one of these chinese beers

 TSINGTAO Beer 青岛啤酒

-TSINGTAO Tsingtao is a world famous beer brand.
-It was founded in Qingdao city by German and British settlers in 1903.
-Tsingtao beer is made from four ingredients — fine hops, barley, rice and clean Laoshan mineral water.
+A world famous beer brand.
+Tsingtao founded in Qingdao city.
+By German and British settlers in 1903.
+Tsingtao beer made from four ingredients.
+Fine hops, barley, rice and clean Laoshan mineral water.
 The alcohol content is between 3.5%-4%.
 Tsingtao beer is crystally clear with light yellow color, white foams and creates a long lasting fresh clean scent.

 SNOW Beer 雪花啤酒

 Snow Beer ChinaSnow beer is the biggest-selling beer in China and even in the world.
 It tastes light, crisp and refreshing, together with its dynamic, active and modern brand personality, make it very popular among young Chinese people.

 YANJING Beer 燕京啤酒

 yanjing beerYanjing Beer is very popular in northern China.
 It has a clean, smooth and refreshing taste and owns inviting wheat fragrance.
 Yanjing the state beer of China.